Grigory Zinoviev: The leadership struggle accelerates

+Trotsky was particularly concerned about policies fostering capitalism in the countryside and began to take an more aggressive line in developing the planning process and committing financial support to industry.
+Zinoviev, for his part, sought an end to debilitating rates of inflation through a stable currency and favored a continued effort to rebuild the economy in the countryside through the New Economic Policy (NEP) program of moderation of tax rates and combination of various existing fees into a single agricultural tax.

+Trotsky's report on industry to the 12th congress noted an escalation of the real price of industrial goods compared to the real price of agricultural commodities — the emergence of "price scissors" that would grow to become one of the main economic problems facing the Soviet government in the coming year.
+He did not declare this an insurmountable crisis or propose radical structural changes, however, and the 1923 party conclave effectively ratified the comparatively moderate, pro-peasant policies advocated by Zinoviev, Kamenev, and Stalin.

-The triumvirate carefully managed the intra-party debate and delegate-selection process in autumn 1923, during the run-up to the XIIIth Party Conference, and secured the vast majority of the seats.
-The Conference, held in January 1924 just before Lenin's death, denounced Trotsky and Trotskyism.
+The triumvirate carefully managed the intra-party debate and delegate-selection process in autumn 1923, during the run-up to the 13th party conference, and secured the vast majority of the seats.
+The conference, held in January 1924 just before Lenin's death, denounced Trotsky and Trotskyism.
 Some of Trotsky's supporters suffered demotion or reassignment in the wake of his defeat, and Zinoviev's power and influence seemed at its zenith.
-However, as subsequent events showed, his real power base was limited to the Petrograd/Leningrad Party organization, while the rest of the Communist Party apparatus came increasingly under Stalin's control.

-After Trotsky's defeat at the XIIIth Conference, tensions between Zinoviev and Kamenev, on the one hand, and Stalin on the other became more pronounced and threatened to end their alliance.
-Nevertheless, Zinoviev and Kamenev helped Stalin retain his position as General Secretary of the Central Committee at the XIIIth Party Congress in May–June 1924 during the first Lenin's Testament controversy.
+After Trotsky's defeat at the 13th Conference, tensions between Zinoviev and Kamenev, on the one hand, and Stalin on the other became more pronounced and threatened to end their alliance.
+Nevertheless, Zinoviev and Kamenev helped Stalin retain his position as General Secretary of the Central Committee at the 13th Party Congress in May–June 1924 during the first Lenin's Testament controversy.